MikaelWeiss/patterns-and-data-structures/Supervisors/Dipper.md

 By using supervisors, developer can build systems that are more dependable and better prepared to recover from problems automatically.
 OTP Dipper said:

 Thank you.
-You’ve successfully completed the assessment for Supervisors.
+You've successfully completed the assessment for Supervisors.

 Your responses clearly demonstrated both a practical example and a comprehensive explanation of the purpose, all in clear, plain language.